The Mist Trail and John Muir Trail are two of Yosemite’s most iconic hikes, each leading to the breathtaking Vernal and Nevada Falls. 😍

 Pet-friendly?
 No, pets are not allowed

-The Mist Trail to Vernal Fall is a must-hike in Yosemite, offering stunning views of the 317-foot waterfall.
+The Mist Trail to Vernal Fall is a must-hike in Yosemite leading you to the top of the waterfall offering beautiful views the entire way.

 Length: 6 miles